TwP/expiration-date/README.txt

 == SYNOPSIS:

-The ExpirationDate module adds the {expiring_attr}[http://codeforpeople.rubyforge.org/expiration-date/classes/ExpirationDate/ClassMethods.html] method to a class.
+The ExpirationDate module adds the "expiring_attr" method to a class.
 This method is used to define an attribute that will expire after some period of seconds have elapsed.

 A simple example demonstrating how the block gets called after the expiration time is passed.